irmikimikmik/ProjectCollaboratorApp/README.md

 In short, our app empowers you to effortlessly engage in meaningful projects and bring your ideas to life.
 Connect and conquer!

-# Disclaimer
+## Disclaimer

 This project has been created for UBC's CPSC304: Introduction to Relational Databases Class.
-The contributors of this are Irmak Bayir, Kutluay Cakadur and Selin Uz.
-The below project needs to have XAMPP installed and the PHP of XAMPP set up with the correct dependencies in order to access `localhost:8080/phpmyadmin` and `localhost:8080/feed`.
+The contributors of this project are Irmak Bayir, Kutluay Cakadur and Selin Uz.
+The below project needs to have XAMPP installed and the PHP of XAMPP set up with the correct dependencies in order to access `localhost:8080/phpmyadmin` and `localhost:8080/feed` (check out the setup seciton for further information).
 Please keep in mind the policies regarding academic dishonesty if you decide to use code from this project!

 # Project Setup